-"Rig 66" is a bar and cafe located on the south-eastern corner of Eliot St and Devon St East in the distinctive East End Buildings.
+In 2013 the bar and cafe "Rig 66" was located on the south-eastern corner of Eliot St and Devon St East in the distinctive East End Buildings.

-For more than 40 years, however, it was a drapery shop run by the Roberts family, first by Neilson [Neil] and then by his son Ashleigh [Ash].
+For more than 40 years, however, it had been a drapery shop run by the Roberts family, first by Neilson [Neil] and then by his son Ashleigh [Ash].
 Given this lengthy history in one location, it's probably no surprise that locally it became known as "Robbie's Corner".

 Neil Roberts was born in Scotland and immigrated to New Zealand in 1912, settling first in Christchurch.
 He moved to Taranaki shortly after World War One, working for the "Economic Drapers" in Devon Street, before opening his own store in the East End Buildings.
 Despite his welcoming nature, Robbie's customers were not always that welcome.
 On New Year's Eve 1941 a local truck driver unwittingly released a spare tyre that crashed through the shop window.
 Fortunately a Mr Varcoe noticed the incident and alerted the driver, who reclaimed the wheel and probably paid for the damage.